Albert Leo Schlageter: Life

 Already close to Nazis, around the time of the Battle of Annaberg of 1921 Schlageter's unit merged with the emerging Nazi Party.
-During the Third Silesian Uprising of 1921 Schlageter became infamous for persecuting local people and for terrorist actions against both Poles and Germans whom he and his group perceived as opposing his cause.
+During the Third Silesian Uprising of 1921, Schlageter became infamous for persecuting local people and for terrorist actions against both Poles and Germans whom he and his group perceived as opposing his cause.
+On September 31, 1921 he participated in the murder of the parish priest Augustyn Strzybny in Modzurów.
+He was a founding member of the Greater German Workers' Party, a front organization for the Nazi Party.

-Following the French occupation of the Ruhr in 1923 he led a group of nationalists in sabotage operations against the occupying force.
+Following the French occupation of the Ruhr in 1923, Schlageter led a group of nationalists in sabotage operations against the occupying force.
 The group managed to derail a number of trains.
-On 7 April 1923 information on Schlageter and his activities was obtained by the French, and he was arrested the following day.
-Tried by court-martial on 7 May 1923, he was condemned to death.
-On the morning of 26 May he was executed by firing squad on the Golzheimer heath near Düsseldorf.
+On April 7, 1923, information on Schlageter and his activities was obtained by the French, and he was arrested the following day.
+Tried by court-martial on May 7, 1923, he was condemned to death.
+On the morning of May 26, Schlageter was executed by firing squad on the Golzheimer heath near Düsseldorf.

-On 8 May Schlageter had written to his parents: "from 1914 until today I have sacrificed my whole strength to work for my German homeland, from love and pure loyalty.
-Where it was suffering, it drew me, in order to help… I was no gang leader, but in quiet labour I sought to help my fatherland.
+On May 8, Schlageter had written to his parents: "from 1914 until today I have sacrificed my whole strength to work for my German homeland, from love and pure loyalty.
+Where it was suffering, it drew me, in order to help...
+I was no gang leader, but in quiet labour I sought to help my fatherland.
 I did not commit any common crime or murder."

-Almost immediately after Schlageter's death, Rudolf Höss murdered his alleged betrayer, Walther Kadow.
+Almost immediately after Schlageter's execution, Rudolf Höss murdered his alleged betrayer, Walther Kadow.
 He was assisted by Martin Bormann.
-Höss was sentenced to ten years but only served four; Bormann received a one-year sentence.
+Höss was sentenced to ten years in prison; Bormann received a one-year sentence.
+Höss was released from prison under a general amnesty in July 1928.

 Heroic symbol to Nazism

 After his execution he became a hero to some sections of the German population.
 Immediately after his death a Schlageter Memorial Society was formed, which agitated for the creation of a monument to honour him.
 The German Communist Party sought to debunk the emerging mythology of Schlageter by circulating a speech by Karl Radek portraying him as an honourable but misguided figure.
-It was the Nazi party who most fully exploited the Schlageter story.
+It was the Nazi Party who most fully exploited the Schlageter story.
 Hitler refers to him in Mein Kampf.

 Rituals were constructed to commemorate his death, and in 1931 the Memorial Society succeeded in getting a monument erected near the site of his execution.
 This was a giant cross placed amid sunken stone rings.
 Other smaller memorials were also created.

-After 1933 Schlageter became one of the principal heroes of the Nazi regime, along with Horst Wessel, a Nazi stormtrooper who had been killed by Communists in Berlin in 1930.
+After 1933 Schlageter became one of the principal heroes of the Nazi regime, along with Horst Wessel, a Nazi stormtrooper who had been killed in Berlin in 1930.

 In June 1933, Nazis from the Passau region gathered at the Dreisessel Mountain in the Bavaria Forest to dedicate a Schlageter Memorial.
 In September 1933, the city of Passau dedicated its own memorial on Hammerberg, overlooking the Inn River.
 In the spring of 1938, Passau added a Schlageter street and a Schlageter Plaza.